The New Republic: Scott Thomas Beauchamp controversy

 In July 2007, after The New Republic published an article by an American soldier in Iraq titled "Shock Troops", allegations of inadequate fact-checking were leveled against the magazine.
 Critics alleged that the piece contained inconsistent details indicative of fabrication.
 The identity of the anonymous soldier, Scott Thomas Beauchamp, was revealed.
 Beauchamp was married to Elspeth Reeve, one of the magazine's three fact-checkers.
 As a result of the controversy, The New Republic and the United States Army launched investigations, reaching different conclusions.
 In an article titled "The Fog of War", published on December 1, 2007, Franklin Foer wrote that the magazine could no longer stand behind the stories written by Beauchamp.

 Pete Buttigieg article

 On July 12, 2019, gay writer Dale Peck wrote an article for The New Republic critical of Pete Buttigieg, a 2020 Democratic Party presidential primary candidate.
 Peck repeatedly referred to Buttigieg as "Mary Pete", which he described as the "gay equivalent of Uncle Tom", saying, "Pete and I are just not the same kind of gay."
 He went on to describe the candidate as a "fifteen-year-old boy in a Chicago bus station wondering if it's a good idea to go home with a fifty-year-old man so that he'll finally understand what he is."
 The piece was harshly received by several media figures.

-Allegations of gender bias in hiring

-In January 2015, The New Republic, after having been purchased by Chris Hughes, published a long, detailed report on the magazine's history of alleged racism.
-The article, by staff reporter Jeet Heer, also alleged that during Marty Peretz's tenure as owner, women were rarely, if ever, given opportunities to write or edit for the magazine:

-One may also ask if a staff dominated by privileged white males might not have benefited from greater diversity, and not just along racial lines.
-"Marty [Peretz] doesn't take women seriously for positions of responsibility," staff writer Henry Fairlie told Esquire magazine in 1985.
-"He's really most comfortable with a room full of Harvard males."
-In a 1988 article for Vanity Fair, occasional contributor James Wolcott concurred, noting, "The New Republic has a history of shunting women to the sidelines and today injects itself with fresh blood drawn largely from male interns down from Harvard."
-When Robert Wright succeeded Michael Kinsley in 1988, he joked he was hired as part of an 'affirmative action program' since he went to Princeton, not Harvard."